Get insider access

 Entertainment / HTPC

 The ROCCAT Pyro keyboard is excellent for gaming, especially considering its price point.
 It has low latency, media hotkeys, and customizable RGB backlighting.
-You can set macros through the ROCCAT Swarm software but can only set them to the alphanumerical keys on the left of the board, including 5, T, G, and B. It has an Easy-Shift[+] function, which lets you unlock a second layer of macros to these same keys for as long as you hold it.
-While the other keys can't have macros, you can still remap the keys.
-The linear TTC Red switches it comes with feel very light and responsive, although the pre-travel distance is longer than some other linear switches.
+It also has an Easy-Shift[+] function, which lets you unlock a second layer of programmable controls.
+The linear TTC Red switches feel light and responsive, although the pre-travel distance is longer than other linear switches.
 Unfortunately, while it feels well-built, its plastic chassis exhibits some flex.
 Also, it uses ABS keycaps, which feel slippery and are prone to develop shine from finger oils.

 Our Verdict

 The ROCCAT Pyro is excellent for gaming.
 It has low latency, RGB backlighting, a Game Mode, and an Easy-Shift[+] function.
-You can set macros, but you can only set them on the alphanumerical keys on the left, including 5, T, G, and B. The linear TTC Red switches feel very light and responsive, although the pre-travel distance is a little higher than on some other linear switches.
-It has a straight, flat profile with a detachable plastic wrist rest and one incline setting, and it feels well built despite some flex.
+The linear TTC Red switches feel light and responsive, although the pre-travel distance is slightly higher than on some other linear switches.
+It has a straight, flat profile with a detachable plastic wrist rest and one incline setting, and it feels well-built despite some flex.

 Pros